Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Fixed points and stability

-To assess the stability of $p_6$, we investigate the phase–space trajectories numerically by constructing two-dimensional projections involving $y_\sigma$ and the remaining dynamical variables.
-The resulting phase portraits, shown in Fig.~\ref{fig:phaseplot}, demonstrate that trajectories in the physically relevant subregion of phase space are attracted toward $y_\sigma=\pm1$.
-This indicates that $p_6$ behaves as a stable late-time attractor in full phase space at the level of background dynamics.
+To assess the stability of $p_{5}$, the phase-space trajectories are investigated numerically by constructing two-dimensional projected phase spaces for all combinations of the dynamical variables.
+For the numerical computation, we consider $\lambda_{\phi}=1.5$, corresponding to the posterior values reported in Table~\ref{tab:bestfit} and $m=4$.
+In addition, $y_{\sigma}=1$ is fixed for the phase planes that do not explicitly contain $y_{\sigma}$.
+The resulting phase portraits, displayed in Fig.~\ref{fig:phaseplot}, show that trajectories in the physically relevant region of the phase space are attracted toward the critical point $p_{5}$.
+This behavior indicates that $p_{5}$ can act as a stable late-time attractor in the full phase space at the level of background cosmological dynamics.

-The fixed point $p_7$ represents a special case of the scaling solution $p_4$, corresponding to a restricted subspace of the full phase space.
-Although $p_7$ can be formally treated as a separate critical point, it shares the same physical interpretation, cosmological properties, and stability behaviour as $p_4$.

-The fixed point $p_8$ corresponds to complete kinetic domination by both the quintessence and phantom fields.
-Despite the presence of zero eigenvalues, the positive eigenvalues render this point unstable.
-Since the effective equation of state is again $w=1$, this solution always leads to decelerated expansion and cannot describe either late-time acceleration or a viable matter-dominated epoch.

-The fixed point $p_{9}$ corresponds to a special case of the nondegenerate fixed point $p_5$, obtained by restricting the system to $\lambda_\sigma=0$.
-Its phase–space coordinates, cosmological parameters, and eigenvalue structure coincide with those of $p_5$.
-Consequently, $p_{9}$ represents the same physical configuration, namely a quintessence-dominated universe that can exhibit accelerated expansion for $\lambda_\phi^2<2$, but which is dynamically unstable due to the presence of positive eigenvalues.
-As in the case of $p_5$, this fixed point can at most describe a transient accelerating phase and cannot act as a late-time attractor.

-The dynamical systems analysis performed here reveals that, among all fixed points of the model, only the phantom potential–dominated solution $p_6$ can act as a late-time attractor capable of driving cosmic acceleration.
+The dynamical systems analysis performed here reveals that, among all fixed points of the model, only the phantom potential–dominated solution $p_5$ can act as a late time attractor capable of driving cosmic acceleration.
 All other fixed points correspond to either decelerated or unstable phases and therefore represent transient stages in the cosmic evolution.